petdomaa100/pm2-resource-usage-logger/README.md

 A PM2 module that logs the resource usage of running processes to a CSV file.

+## Installation

+This is currently not published as an NPM packange.
+To install it, clone the repository, and run `pm2 install .` in the root directory.

 ## Configuration

 - `interval_ms` (number, required): The interval in milliseconds between resource usage logs. \